jonaslu/iamjonas/src/posts/2017/01/blogger-custom-template-this-site.md

 I'll be focusing on the blog widget.
 The rest of them can be dug out using the methods in this post - but the focus of this post is to get only a page listing, post display and static pages.

 ## Blog widget
-The most useful (and confusing) widget by far is the [page post](https://support.google.com/blogger/answer/47270#posts) widget as it triples as a page listing and search result for older posts for the main page, an individual post display and the static page display.
+The most useful (and confusing) widget by far is the[page post](https://support.google.com/blogger/answer/47270#posts)widget as it triples as a page listing and search result for older posts for the main page, an individual post display and the static page display.

 The difference is best explained via examples.
 Contrast these three links:
 *   [Front page](http://blogger2ools.mystady.com/#Blog1)
 *   [Individual blog: post](http://blogger2ools.mystady.com/2011/04/amazon-s3-hosted-png.html#blog-posts-widget-posts-list)
 *   [Static page](http://blogger2ools.mystady.com/p/test-page-one.html#Blog1)

 Notice how the post lists data object only contains one item on link 2 and 3 above, whilst it contains several on link 1.
-A simple [diff](https://www.diffchecker.com/w7lsz2rr) (individual post left pane, index page right pane) will show that the posts-list (on line 49) contains only one item on an individual or static page, but many on the front page.
+A simple [diff](https://www.diffchecker.com/w7lsz2rr)(individual post left pane, index page right pane) will show that the posts-list (on line 49) contains only one item on an individual or static page, but many on the front page.

 This means that you'll loop posts on both types of pages.
 But the post page (as contrasted with the post-list = index page) will include only one item on the post-list array (the current post).